-Answer: There are three independent, non-profit organizations that accredit MBA programs in the US: the Association to Advance Collegiate Schools of Business (AACSB International); the Accreditation Council for Business Schools and Programs (ACBSP); and the International Assembly for Collegiate Business Education (IACBE).
+Answer: There are three independent, non-profit organizations that accredit MBA programs in the US: the Association to Advance Collegiate Schools of Business (AACSB International); the Accreditation Council for Business Schools and Programs (ACBSP); and the International Accreditation Council for Business Education (IACBE).

 Regionally accredited colleges and universities that offer MBA degree programs may apply for and receive programmatic accreditation from one or more of three different accrediting bodies.
 AACSB International is the oldest and most widely recognized accrediting body for MBA programs in the US and abroad.
 Founded in 1916, AACSB International provides accreditation to bachelor’s, master’s, and doctoral programs in business and accounting.
 The ACBSP is a newer organization, founded in 1989 to offer accreditation to business programs at the associate, baccalaureate, master’s, and doctoral levels, including MBA programs.

 The IACBE is the newest of the three major organizations that provide accreditation to MBA programs.
 The IACBE also accredits other business and business-related degree programs, including associate, bachelor’s, master’s, and doctoral programs.
 Each of these three accrediting bodies operate independently and set their own standards for assessing the merits and accreditation qualifications of individual MBA programs offered by regionally accredited colleges and universities.